Mikolaj-Mroz/YTMv/README.md

 ## Usage

+To properly use the app you need to store your youtube API keys in client_secret.json file.
-Open YTMv.exe file.
+When it's done open YTMv.exe file.
 I think it's self explanatory what you need to do next.

 ## Future

-In the future I'm planning to add more functionalities such as specifying output folder and uploading files directly to youtube.
+In the future I'm planning to add more functionalities such as specifying output folder and more.